Witch Hazel and a Possible Treatment for Minor Skin Problems

 Other Uses of Witch Hazel Extract

 Witch hazel is sometimes used as a cleanser and toner and is added to products such as after-shave lotions.
 It produces a refreshing and tightening sensation in the skin and stops bleeding from small cuts.
-It's also added to some mouthwashes and is thought to be mildly antibacterial.
+It may be mildly antibacterial and anti-inflammatory.

 Acne, Psoriasis, and Eczema

 Some people try using witch hazel to help acne, but the results seem to be mixed.
 In some instances the extract helps, but in others it either doesn't help or makes the skin look worse.
-Unfortunately, the effects of witch hazel haven't been widely explored by scientists, so sometimes anecdotal and personal evidence for its benefits or disadvantages is all that's available.
+Unfortunately, the effects of witch hazel haven't been widely explored by scientists, so sometimes anecdotal and personal evidence for its benefits or disadvantages are all that's available.

 Deciding whether witch hazel is helpful or harmful for a particular problem is complicated by the fact that the extract is often mixed with alcohol.
 If a product irritates acne, the alcohol rather than the witch hazel may be responsible.
 An alcohol-free product should be tested to see whether it's effective before discarding the treatment.

 Some people say that witch hazel helps their psoriasis or eczema.
 It's a good idea to try a version of the extract that is free of alcohol if you have one of these disorders and want to see if witch hazel helps.
-It's also a good idea to check the effect of the extract on a small section of the irritated area first before applying it to the rest of the problem area.
+It's also a good idea to check the effect of the extract on a small section of the irritated area first before applying it to the problem area as a whole.

-Witch hazel is safe when applied to the skin but may not be safe when taken internally.
+Witch hazel is said to be safe when applied to the skin but may not be safe when taken internally.
 Not enough is known about its action inside the body.
 It contains many different chemicals, some of which may be harmful when ingested.
 Large quantities of witch hazel can cause stomach upset and may damage the liver.
 Even small quantities may be harmful, however.